Anxiety Disorders and Anxiety Treatment Sydney

 Needless to say, anxiety is a normal and inevitable part of human experience.
 We all know what it feels like to be nervous - even extremely anxious - about a big date, exam, job interview, important speech, or some other life event.
 A certain amount of anxiety is helpful as it provides energy, excitement, and focus for the task.
 However, in a significant proportion of people anxiety can become incessant, extreme, and out of proportion to the situation, despite the person's best efforts to stay calm.
 When anxiety interferes significantly with a personís life or wellbeing it is often referred to as an anxiety disorder.

-What is the difference between anxiety treatment and anxiety counselling?
+What is the difference between anxiety treatment and general counselling?

-Although they overlap in many ways, psychological treatment for anxiety disorders is somewhat different to general counselling for anxiety.
+Although they overlap in many ways, psychological treatment for anxiety disorders is somewhat different to general counselling or therapy.
 Anxiety disorder treatment involves acquiring specific knowledge, skills and strategies relevant to particular anxiety disorders.
-While this takes place in the context of an individualised therapy process, anxiety treatment goes beyond general anxiety management skills such as relaxation or general counselling.
-It involves learning what causes and maintains your particular anxiety disorder, and how to overcome it.
+While this takes place in the context of an individualised therapy process, anxiety treatment goes beyond general anxiety management skills such as relaxation.
+It involves learning what causes and maintains your particular anxiety disorder for you, and how to overcome it.

 Common Anxiety Disorders and Difficulties